 All of the readings are listed on the course schedule below.
 They can be accessed through Canvas/Quercus.
-There is no textbook associated with the course, however, it is essential for you to complete and make careful notes on the articles assigned for that week prior to seminars.
-The seminar structure is conducive to in-depth discussions of readings, and it is expected that you will be able to contribute to these discussions.
+It is essential for you to complete and make careful notes on the articles assigned for that week prior to seminars since it is expected that you will be able to contribute to seminar discussions.